built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-customize-the-bootstrapping-process.md

 [<- Back to Table Of Contents](../README.md)

-# How to customize the bootstrapping process
+# How To Customize The Bootstrapping Process

 The bootstrapping process has a number of options to determine what the application should initialize on startup.